Charles Alpers, MD (Pathology)

 Benjamin Freedman, PhD (Nephrology)

 Our laboratory has developed techniques to efficiently differentiate hPSCs into kidney organoids in a reproducible, multi-well format – a prototype ‘kidney-in-a-dish’.
 In addition, we have generated hPSC lines carrying naturally occurring or engineered mutations relevant to human kidney diseases, such as polycystic kidney disease and nephrotic syndrome.
 The goal of our research is to use these new tools to model human kidney disease and identify therapeutic approaches, including kidney regeneration.

-William R. Henderson, Jr., MD (Medicine)
+William R. Henderson, Jr., MD (Medicine/Allergy and Infectious Diseases)